eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 ElementClickInterceptedException: Message: element click intercepted: Element <button id="showForm" style="width: 100px; margin: -100 auto 20 auto;">...</button> is not clickable at point (120, 206).
 Other element would receive the click: <ul class="dropdown-menu" role="menu" aria-labelledby="dLabel">...</ul>
 ```

-This means that you're trying to access an element that _behind_ another element
+This means that you're trying to access an element that is _behind_ another element.
-and if we would try to click where the element is, top element on top would
+If you try to click the area where the element is, but another element is on top of it, that top
-receive our click instead.
+element will receive our click instead, just as if a human was interacting with it.
+This remains true even
+if the top element is completely transparent.

-This is common when there are hover tooltips or menus.
+This is common with hover tooltips or menus.
 Some fields are hidden
 behind other elements and typically you need to close a menu or move your
 cursor somewhere else to make the hover go away.
 For example, some forms
-have a helpful tooltip, but then the tooltip covers the "Submit" button and
+show helpful tooltips, but when a tooltip covers the "Submit" button,
-your test execution fails due to that.
+your test execution will fail.

 </details>